 All-inclusive resorts like those at Sandals in Jamaica or the Caribbean bundle ceremony, reception, food, drinks, and decor into one price, which makes budgeting predictable and often cheaper than piecing everything together independently.

-If you’re still exploring ring options before diving into wedding planning, retailers like Brilliant Earth offer lab-grown diamonds that free up more of your budget for the celebration itself.
+If you’re still exploring ring options before diving into wedding planning, retailers like Blue Nile offer lab-grown and natural diamonds that free up more of your budget for the celebration itself.

 The Logistics Nobody Warns You About (But Should)